lewisbakkero/mde/MDE-Reduction-Literature-Review.md

 Where $R^2$ is the coefficient of determination from regressing $Y$ on all covariates.
 This generalizes the single-covariate case where $R^2 = \rho^2$.

+In this framework, $\rho$ is typically much higher than in traditional CUPED because $Y_{null}$ is measured **during** the experiment rather than using historical data.

 **Method:**
 1. Decompose outcome into signal (treatment effect) and noise (individual variation)
 2. Use optimal linear combination of multiple covariates
 3. Achieve semiparametric efficiency bound

 **Key Findings:**
-- Provides theoretical guidance on covariate selection
+- Provides theoretical guidance on covariate selection, splits
 - Multiple covariates can achieve higher $R^2$ than single covariate
 - Connections to semiparametric efficiency theory